Multiomics-Analytics-Group/vuegen/gui/README.md

                         macOS .app bundle.
 On Windows this option is automatically set if the first script is a '.pyw' file.
 This option is ignored on *NIX systems.
 ```

+## Quarto notebook execution

+- add python exe to bundle as suggested [on stackoverflow](https://stackoverflow.com/a/72639099/9684872)
+- use [copy_python_executable.py](copy_python_executable.py) to copy the python executable to the bundle after PyInstaller is done

+Basic workflow for bundle:

+1. use quarto (pandoc?) to convert qmd to ipynb
+1. use nbconvert and a copied Python executable to execute notebook
+1. use quarto (pandoc?) ot convert executed ipynb to desired format